foam-framework/foam/tutorial/1-concepts.md

 ### Controllers

-In FOAM, we believe that most applications fall into a few categories, and with the right amount of abstraction on both your data and views, a generic and reusable controller for each archetype of app can be created.
+We find that most applications fall into a few categories.
+With the right amount of abstraction on both your data and views, a generic and reusable controller for each archetype of app can be created.

 For example, FOAM has a reusable `ThreePaneController` for the ubiquitous "list of filters on the left, table of items on upper right, and details of selected item on bottom right" style of app.
 (This archetype fits Gmail, Outlook and iTunes, for example.)
 On mobile, we have a reactive controller (`AppController`) that renders a vertical list and navigates to details when you tap, for phones.
 On tablets, it's the ubiquitous list on the left and details on the right.
 Animation and navigation are built into the controller, your app need only specify the views to use for list entries and detail pages, and the DAO of the data to display.